tensorland/modelbox/website/docs/intro.md

 ## Features
 #### Experiment Metadata and Metrics Logging
 - Log hyperparameters, accuracy/loss, and other quality-related metrics during training.
-- Log trainer events such as data-loading and checkpoint operations, epoch start and end times which help debug performance issues.
+- Log trainer events such as data-loading and checkpoint operations, epoch start and end times to help debug performance issues.

 #### Model Management
 - Log metadata associated with a model, such as binaries, notebooks, model metrics, etc.